 Journalists working without proper accreditation are liable to arrest, detention and possible deportation.

-Make sure your passport has at least six months' validity from your planned date of return to Australia.
+Make sure your passport has at least six months' validity from your planned date of return to Australia and at least three blank pages for exit and entry stamps.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.
 Provisional travel documents are no longer accepted for travelling or transiting through South Africa.

 Safety and security